 For starters, currently there are no dog-friendly ocean-facing beaches on the Northern Beaches.
-Although this may change soon, with plans for a trial of a dog beach at Mona Vale Beach.
+Although this may change soon, with plans for a trial of dog beaches at Mona Vale Beach and Palm Beach.

 But if you know where to look, there are quite a few dog beaches on the Northern Beaches, whether on the calm waters of Middle Harbour and Pittwater, or at lagoons behind the ocean-facing beaches.
 Check out these dog-friendly beaches on the Northern Beaches of Sydney…

 Proposed Dog Beach at Mona Vale South

 An exciting development for dog owners on the Northern Beaches is the proposal for an off-leash dog beach at the southern end of Mona Vale Beach.
 This beach would be the first ocean-facing beach on the Northern Beaches of Sydney, and the only one in all of Sydney other than Greenhills Beach at Cronulla.

 This proposed dog beach would operate between 5:30am and 10am then 5pm to 9pm during daylight saving hours.
 Over the winter months the hours would be modified to 6am to 10am during the morning, then 4pm to 7pm during the evening.